TrebledJ/trebledj.github.io/content/posts/music/12-deja-vu-cycle-of-power/2023-04-09-deja-vu-cycle-of-power.md

 ---
 title: Déjà Vu – Cycle of Power
-description: The first variation in a series exploring repetition and meaning in life.
+excerpt: The first variation in a series exploring repetition and meaning in life.
 tags:
   - faith
   - orchestral